aichung/pl-cni_challenge/README.rst

     Mandatory.
 A directory which contains all necessary input files.

     <outputDir>
     Mandatory.
-A directory where output will be saved to.
+A directory where output will be saved.
 Must be universally writable to.

-    [--run_option < python || C >]
+    [--run_option < python || C >
     Mandatory for bare bones example.
 C example still to come!

     [--rot <matrix_file.txt>]